aw1875/puppeteer-hcaptcha/README.md

 - Thanks to [Futei](https://github.com/Futei/SineCaptcha), [JimmyLaurent](https://github.com/JimmyLaurent/hcaptcha-solver/), [Nayde](https://github.com/nayde-fr), [DinoHorvat](https://github.com/dinohorvat), and [Tal](https://github.com/JustTalDevelops/)

 ## Changelog

+### 3.0.0 (April 4, 2021)
+- Big changes to solving logic to follow changes that hCaptcha has made to their requests.

 ### 2.0.2 - 2.0.3 (April 2, 2021)
 - Made changes to requests based on changes hCaptcha made.
 Added list of User Agents so that they are randomized on request (seems to speed up response time generally)